 In Canada, your HELOC cannot exceed 65% of your home’s value, with one exception.
 If your lender combines your home equity line of credit limit with your mortgage, the HELOC can amount to 80% of your home’s value (with the mortgage accounting for 15%).

 When you apply for a HELOC and are approved, you can use the funds for any needs that arise, such as home renovations, education or other financial needs.
 HELOCs that have an amortizing mortgage portion often come with flexible monthly payment schedules.
 If the HELOC is limited to a revolving loan, you are only obligated to pay the interest each month.
 But at any time, you can pay back as much or as little principal as you wish.

 Unlike a standard refinance, you are not required to break your existing mortgage when considering a HELOC.
 You can often simply add one on top of your mortgage.

 To qualify for a HELOC, however, you must:

 A mortgage is also a loan secured by a property.
 The difference between a mortgage and a HELOC is that you can’t re-borrow from regular mortgages.
 Once you make a principal payment with a mortgage, you must refinance to get that money back out.
 And that can be expensive and inconvenient.

-Mortgages are secured loans, meaning they are secured by an asset which the bank can sell to pay back the loan if the borrower defaults on the payments.
+Mortgages are secured loans, meaning they are secured by an asset that the bank can sell to pay back the loan if the borrower defaults on the payments.
 With either a mortgage or HELOC, that asset is the purchased property.

 In terms of cost, it’s cheaper for a bank to fund a regular mortgage than a HELOC.
-As a result, mortgages generally have much lower interest rates.
+As a result, mortgages generally have lower interest rates.